 - 1) Search My Healthy Advantage on your app provider

 - 2) Click to download the free app

 - 3) Employer unique code -

-- 9.2 Cycle to Work Scheme

-- 9.2.1 NCLT is committed to encouraging employees to travel to work in a sustainable way and by supporting employees in getting to work by means other than car or public
+- 9.2 Cycle to Work Scheme - 9.2.1 NCLT is committed to encouraging employees to travel to work in a sustainable way and by supporting employees in getting to work by means other than car or public transport.

-- transport.
 The Trust is pleased to be able to offer a Cycle to Work Scheme, working in conjunction with Caboodle, providing excellent tax-free benefits for those wishing to purchase a bike and equipment via the scheme. - 9.2.2 Employees can hire a bike which is paid through salary over a twelve-month period.
 Employees can apply for the Cycle to Work Scheme via the Caboodle web page at www.salary-extras.co.uk.
-Username: and Password - 9.2.3 Once the employee and NCLT have signed the application form and the invoice has been approved and paid, Caboodle will send the voucher for the items directly to the employee with the amount being recovered through the employee's salary equally over a twelve-month period.
+Username: and Password - 9.2.3 Once the employee and NCLT have signed the application form and the invoice has been approved and paid, Caboodle will send the voucher for the items directly to the employee with the amount being recovered through the employee's salary equally over a twelvemonth period.
 At the end of the 12-month period the employee has a number of options (to purchase from Caboodle or return) as detailed in the terms and conditions signed upon application. - 9.2.4 The items are the sole responsibility of the employee throughout the hire periods and the main use of the bike should be to travel to work.
 The purchase can either be a bike only, or a bike and associated equipment.
 The maximum value of equipment that can be purchased is £1000.
 The full cost of the equipment must be covered within this £1000 (i.e., employees cannot add to this amount to purchase something more expensive). - 9.2.5 All permanent employees are eligible for the scheme (as you have to be in employment for a minimum of 12 months to be able to make the repayments).
 Should the employee leave prior to the end of the 12-month period, the full outstanding amount will be deducted from the final salary.
 Should this not cover the full amount, the employee would need to repay any outstanding balance within 30 days of leaving the organisation. - 9.3 Annual Health Check - 9.3.1 The Trust will arrange pre-paid annual health checks for all employees who are interested in participating.
 This may be provided by different companies each year.
 However, these checks will usually consist of the usual health checks, such as heart rate, blood pressure, cholesterol, weight etc. - 9.4 Annual Flu Vaccinations - 9.4.1 The Trust will provide and fund onsite annual flu vaccinations for those Trust staff who do not already receive this via their GP and who wish to take up this offer.
-Details of available appointments will be circulated via HR, must be booked in advance and will be available on a first come, first served basis. - 9.5 Wellbeing Week - 9.5.1 As part of our commitment to promoting and encouraging healthy lifestyles amongst our staff, the Trust will organise a Wellbeing Week annually as part of our broader events calendar.
-The week will highlight many different types of wellbeing and incorporate various activities for staff to get involved in on a voluntary basis.
-This will include opportunities for staff to participate in a range of physical activities, wellbeing activities, information and advice sessions.
-The focus and the contents of the week may vary each year.
+Details of available appointments will be circulated via HR, must be booked in advance and will be available on a first come, first served basis. - 9.5 Lieu Days (College Staff Only) - 9.5.1 The Trust offers lieu days for staff who choose to work above and beyond their contracted hours to support events such as College interview evenings, holiday workshops, etc.